jhsieh731/cs262_wire_protocol/notebook_jocelyn.md

 2/5/25: Added UI interface to create account/login.
 Would love to add a temporary dictionary storing mappings to active soccets/userids, but need to somehow bypass my message object

+2/6/25-2/9/25: Oops!
+I literally had the flu and a high grade fever, but don't worry I still made progress on this project because the grind never stops (even on your deathbed).
+Hooray.

 jsonheader:
 "version"